DPW Podcast #184: Solid Tips For Writing Dialogue Better Than Stephen King

 This leads us to the meat of the matter in how we write dialogue in our work.
 We give a bunch of great tips and examples from great writers and how they go about crafting realistic dialogue.

-We begin today's episode talking about a giant snowstorm and Russian literature.
-After that, we revisit an old topic with a twist.
-We discuss American novels that are overrated.
-You can follow us on Instagram, Facebook, and Twitter @dpwpodcast You can check out Caleb's work at http://www.calebjamesk.com.
+We kick off today's episode with some stupid updates.
+After that, we discuss some notable books written masterfully in unique perspectives, such as the 2nd person.
+You can follow us on Instagram, Twitter, and Facebook @dpwpodcast You can check out Caleb's work at http://www.calebjamesk.com.

 Leave a comment